edugonzaloalmorox/bdownweb/content/about/_index.md

 ### _Other Projects_

-[Workshop](https://github.com/edugonzaloalmorox/R-social-science) introducing R to social scientists of Durham and Newcastle University.
+[Workshop](https://github.com/edugonzaloalmorox/R-social-science) introducing R to social scientists of Durham and Newcastle universities.